Wood drying: Air drying

 Air drying is the drying of timber by exposing it to the air.
 The technique of air drying consists mainly of making a stack of sawn timber (with the layers of boards separated by stickers) on raised foundations, in a clean, cool, dry and shady place.
 Rate of drying largely depends on climatic conditions, and on the air movement (exposure to the wind).
-For successful air drying, a continuous and uniform flow of air throughout the pile of the timber needs to be arranged (Desch and Dinwoodie, 1996).
+For successful air drying, a continuous and uniform flow of air throughout the pile of the timber needs to be arranged.

 The rate of loss of moisture can be controlled by coating the planks with any substance that is relatively impermeable to moisture; ordinary mineral oil is usually quite effective.
 Coating the ends of logs with oil or thick paint improves their quality upon drying.
 Wrapping planks or logs in materials which will allow some movement of moisture, generally works very well provided the wood is first treated against fungal infection by coating in petrol/gasoline or oil.
 Mineral oil will generally not soak in more than 1–2 mm below the surface and is easily removed by planing when the timber is suitably dry.